ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Watch Out for the Coverage Gap

 Many insurers reimburse ADAS calibration at a flat or capped rate that may be lower than what your shop charges.
 The difference — often $100 to $300 — becomes your out-of-pocket responsibility unless you dispute it effectively.
-Review your car insurance deductible before filing, as a high deductible may make a standalone calibration claim impractical.
+Some insurers also mandate specific software tools and may deny claims that don't meet those requirements — even when the OEM requires calibration.
+Review your policy deductible before filing, as a high deductible may make a standalone calibration claim impractical.
+Learn more about choosing the right comprehensive deductible for ADAS-equipped vehicles.

 When Insurers Deny ADAS Calibration Claims